el-bart/3d_printing_sdk/README.md

 each parameter is applied/updated in this exact order. effectively last override wins (i.e. `per-file override` step has a final say in all cases).

+on top of that it is also possible to override any of parameters from `project.mk`, using variables passed to `./make` call, namely:
+- `PRINTER`
+- `FILAMENT`
+- `MODE`
+most noticeably it is useful to use a custom printer settings (i.e. overriding `PRINTER`), without affecting default project's settings (these typically match project's author setup). it is thus easy to introduce multiple, non-conflicting settings, for each project member/user. it's enough to for each user to reflect set of filaments and build modes, used by the project's author, but for their own printer. this way everyone can use the same source files to build for different printers.

 ## contributing